 The fit issues that Victoria’s Secret already has would no doubt be magnified with the special circumstances of fitting women who’ve had mastectomies, and if there is any area of bras and bra fitting where women truly deserve a knowledgeable, sensitive, passionate expert, it is in mastectomy bras.
 And Victoria’s Secret can’t offer that.
 A company shouldn’t be punished for admitting they can’t do it all.
 In fact, they should be commended.

 As mentioned above, Nordstrom does offer a wonderful prosthetic program, but unlike Victoria’s Secret, Nordstrom doesn’t make their bras.
-They sell bras from other companies, and even then, they don’t sell mastectomy bras in particular.
-Nordstrom adds a pocket to the bras from brands they already utilize.
+They sell bras from other companies, and they also add pockets to certain styles.
 It’s a completely different way of doing business, and it simply makes no sense to compare them.